← Back to wiki

 legumelegumeplant-proteinfiber

-Navy beans (white/cannellini beans) are used in multiple Longevity Diet dishes including the Molochio pasta e vaianeia, Ligurian minestrone, and white bean salad, recommended at 150 g wet weight (drai
+Navy beans (white/cannellini beans) are used in multiple Longevity Diet dishes including the Molochio pasta e vaianeia, Ligurian minestrone, and white bean salad, recommended at 150 g wet weight (drained) per serving.

 Why It Matters for Longevity